kumarsivasai/PACKET_SNIFFER_PROJECT/README.md

      run dashboard.py
    ```
-10. If Any address capture the maor that 1500 packets that packet should be highlight with red color that feature also can see in the live capturing
+10. If Any address capture the more that 1500 packets that packet should be highlight with red color that feature also can see in the live capturing